Vietnam.vn - Nền tảng quảng bá Việt Nam

 Besides, shared, unsanitary water sources also pose a risk of causing skin, digestive, eye, etc. diseases to people.

-Working together to find clean water
+Coordinate to find clean water

 Water is one of the basic and essential needs in daily life.
 Concerned with the source of life, the local government, army and people have joined hands to coordinate to find a source of clean water for the people.

-Accordingly, implementing the national target program for socio-economic development in ethnic minority and mountainous areas, the sub-project to solve the shortage of domestic water, the Thuong Trach commune government has surveyed and calculated to find water sources and lead water to water supply points in the village clusters.
+Accordingly, implementing the national target program for socio-economic development in ethnic minority and mountainous areas, the sub-project to solve the shortage of domestic water, the Thuong Trach commune government has surveyed and calculated to find water sources and lead water to water supply points in the hamlet clusters.
 The decentralized water project helps bring clean water from upstream to concentrated residential areas, minimizing the situation of sharing water with animals, as well as being close to residential areas, convenient for daily life.

 Lesson 1: Bringing clean water, solving urgent needs -0

-Border Guards support finding water sources and drilling wells
+Border guards support finding water sources and drilling wells

 Also at the time we went to the border, Vice Chairman of Thuong Trach Commune People's Committee Nguyen Truong Chinh was directly surveying water supply points to the clusters of Noong Cu, Noong Moi, Ban and Aky villages, serving more than 100 households.